SakshamSaxena0-0/Pet-Prediction/README.md

 <ul dir="auto">
 ● Preprocesses and augments image datasets.

-<br>● Trains a CNN model for binary classification.
+● Trains a CNN model for binary classification.

 ● Predicts whether an image is a cat or a dog.